panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 examsMap.size; // => 2
 ```

-It's simpler to determine the size of the map: `examsMap.size`.
+It's simple to determine the size of the map: `examsMap.size`.

 ## 5. Conclusion

-Plain JavaScript objects normally do a good job to hold structured data.
+Plain JavaScript objects do the job of holding structured data.
 But they have some limitations:

 1) Only strings or symbols can be used as keys
 * Own object properties might collide with property keys inherited from the prototype (e.g. `toString`, `constructor`, etc).
 * Objects cannot be used as keys

-All these issues are easily solved by maps.
-Moreover, they provide benefits like being iterators and easy size look-up.
+These limitations are solved by maps.
+Moreover, maps provide benefits like being iterators and allowing easy size look-up.

-Don't consider maps as a replacement of plain objects, but rather a complement.
+Anyways, don't consider maps as a replacement of plain objects, but rather a complement.

 *Do you know other benefits of maps over plain objects?
 Please write a comment below!*